netxms/netxms-doc/admin/user-management.rst

 ``* Required fields``

-Synchronization also can be done manually with `ldapsync` or just `ldap` command in server console.
+Synchronization also can be done manually with `ldapsync` or just `ldap` command in server debug console.

 LDAP users/groups relationships with native |product_name| users/groups